storiu/proton-wallet-demo/README.md

   `npm run deploy`

     1. Build the project `npm run build`
-    2. Deploy the builded source to the github page `npm run deploy`
+    2. Deploy the project to the github page
+       `npm run deploy`